Ashutoshbirje/CPP_Project_2/README.md

 # Hotel Management System

 ## Overview
 The **Hotel Management System** is a software application designed to manage hotel operations efficiently.
-It includes features such as viewing hotel information, managing customers, booking rooms, and setting software preferences securely with a password.
+It includes features such as viewing hotel information, managing customers, Automated Food Order and setting software preferences securely with a password.

 ## Features